Workday Rising is taking place October 1–4, 2018, at Mandalay Bay Resort and Casino in Las Vegas.

 - Target Business Size

-Clever titles might be fun, but remember that you’re fighting for the attention of the selection team along with hundreds of other titles.
-Consider short, straightforward titles that describe what your session covers since this information will be published in the Session Catalog.
-For example, “Workday Connect: A Deep-Dive on Notification Configuration, Advanced Creation, and Delivery” works better than “A Deep-Dive on Workday Connect.”
+Clever titles might be fun, but remember that you’re fighting for the attention of the Content Review Committee along with hundreds of other titles.
+Consider short, straightforward titles that describe what your session covers since this information will be published in the Session Catalog (for example, “Launching a Global Procurement Program with Workday”).
 There is a 125-character limit (including spaces) for the title.

 Keep it short and simple since this information will be published in the Session Catalog.
-Articulate the value of the session, distilling what you will cover, the target audience if applicable, what the audience will learn, and how they will benefit from attending.
-Be sure to also think about how your session proposal ties into the theme “Go further together.”
+Articulate the value of the session, what you will cover, the target audience and industry focus (if applicable), and what they can expect to learn.
 It is very important that your description matches the content that you present.
 Include keywords and phrases that you think your target audience will use to search for your session.
 There is a 500-character limit (including spaces) for the description.

 Workday Rising is organized by broader content categories aligned with audience experience paths.
-Please select the content focus area that is most relevant to your session proposal, even if your content works for multiple tracks.
+Please select the track that is most relevant to your session proposal, even if your content works for multiple tracks.
 If your session proposal is selected, Workday may change your track if appropriate.

-- Advanced: These sessions are meant for experienced users with a deep understanding and knowledge of Workday features, configurations, and integrations.
-These sessions may be more technical and cover more-detailed use cases.
+- Advanced: These sessions cover more detailed use cases and are meant for experienced users with a deep understanding and knowledge of Workday features, configurations, and integrations.

 - All Levels: These sessions are relevant to anyone and include Workday best practices, customer case studies, new features, and business processes.

-Sum up what you expect attendees to learn and why this session is important in 3 to 5 points.
+In no more than three bullet points, sum up what you expect attendees to learn and why this session is important.
 There is a 500-character limit (including spaces) for the audience takeaways.

-Yes, you will be able to preview your submission.
+Yes, you will be able to preview your session proposal.
 If you need to make edits, select the Edit icon next to the section you want to update.
-After previewing and submitting, your session proposal will be listed as “New” instead of “Partial.”

-Presenting at Workday Rising takes a considerable amount of time, preparation, and thought.
-You become part of the attendee experience.
-We want you to be aware of the minimum commitment required to organize a breakout session.
+Presenting at Workday Rising takes a considerable amount of time and effort.
+Because you become part of the attendee experience, we want you to be aware of the commitment required to be a speaker.

-No, you will not be able to edit your submission or have access to the website once the Call for Presentations closes.
-If you have an incomplete session proposal (“Partial” status), it will NOT be included in the selection process.
+No, you will not be able to edit your session proposal or have access to the submission tool once the Call for Presentations closes.
+If you have an incomplete session proposal (“Partial” status), it will not be included in the selection process.

-The selection team plans to send status notifications the week of June 12, 2017.
+The Content Review Committee plans to send notifications the week of May 14, 2018.

-Yes, you’ll receive one complimentary Full Conference Pass to Workday Rising.
+Yes, you'll receive one complimentary pass to Workday Rising.
 This pass is not transferable.
-Employees: You will receive specific guidelines for complimentary passes during the submission process.
-If you have questions regarding speaker passes, please contact email@example.com.
+Workday employees: You will receive specific guidelines for complimentary passes during the submission process.
+If you have questions regarding speaker passes, please contact firstname.lastname@example.org.

-Unfortunately, Workday is not able to provide travel, lodging, or other financial compensation for speakers.
-What we can provide is exposure to the brightest minds and cutting-edge innovators within the Workday community.
+Workday is not able to provide travel, lodging, or other financial compensation for speakers.
+What we can provide is exposure to the brightest minds and cutting-edge innovators within our community.